bvittrant/RCommon/README.md

 # RCommon

-R basic functions
+Contains R basic functions I use in data anlysis.

-This is a line from RStudio
+I made this package only to avoid to reinvent the wheel.

+This is not made to be widely use but if you have any comments don't hesitate to contact me.